zshi719/2025-Data-24100/class_notes/07_decorators.md

 - These two changes mean that we can send any, single argument, function into this and have it apply the retry logic.

 - The downside of this is that it does _not_ handle the arguments to the function in a abstracted manner.
-Any function with more than one argument will not be be able to interface with this function.
+Any function with more than one argument will not be able to interface with this function.
 In the next section we'll fix this problem.

 ## Arg & Kwargs